Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 People walking on La Concha Beach in San Sebastian

-Weather in San Sebastian
+Weather in San Sebastián

-I can’t write about San Sebastian without mentioning the weather because it can be a lot different from other parts of Spain.
+I can’t write about San Sebastián without mentioning the weather because it can be a lot different from other parts of Spain.

-San Sebastian is located on the northern coast of Spain, which means it has a cooler, more temperate climate with mild summers and winters.
+San Sebastián is located on the northern coast of Spain, which means it has a cooler, more temperate climate with mild summers and winters.

 In the summer, high temperatures average around 72°F (22°C), while in winter, they can drop to 54°F (12°C).

-It rains a lot in San Sebastian all throughout the year, so definitely make sure to pack a travel umbrella and rain jacket.
-I visited San Sebastian in May and it rained several days of my trip!
+It rains A LOT in San Sebastián all throughout the year, so definitely make sure to pack a travel umbrella and rain jacket.

 People walking over the bridge in San Sebastian with buildings in the background

-Best Things to Do in San Sebastian
+Best Things to Do in San Sebastián

 • Stroll La Concha Beach: A day at La Concha Beach is a must.
 You can relax, swim, or simply walk along the beachfront promenade that wraps around the bay.

-• Indulge in Pintxos: Sampling pintxos in San Sebastian is a must-do.
+• Indulge in Pintxos: Sampling pintxos in San Sebastián is a must-do.
 These small bites are served at nearly every bar, and each place has its own specialties.
 Don’t be afraid to bar-hop and try as many as possible!
 I had pintxos and drinks at Casa Vergara and it was really delicious with a nice atmosphere.
-You can even take a Pintxos and Wine Food Tour to make sure you don’t miss any of the best spots!

 • Visit a Cider House: In the Basque region, cider is a popular drink and tradition.
-Arrange a visit to one of the local cider houses to learn about the process of making it and sample some delicious varieties.
+Book a visit to one of the local cider houses to learn about the process of making it and sample some delicious varieties.

 • Visit the San Telmo Museum: This museum is located in a former Dominican monastery and showcases the history, culture, and art of the Basque region.
 It’s a great way to learn more about the city and its people.

-Where to Stay in San Sebastian
+Where to Stay in San Sebastián

-• Luxury: Stay at Hotel Maria Cristina, an elegant five-star hotel located right in the heart of the city.
-It’s a perfect spot for a luxurious getaway with beautiful rooms and top-notch service.
+• Luxury: Stay at Nobu San Sebastián, a five-star hotel located right on La Concha Beach.
+It’s a perfect spot for a luxurious getaway with beautiful rooms and an outdoor dining terrace and rooftop pool.

 Tip: I personally stayed at Barcelo Costa Vasca.
 It was a great hotel but it’s located outside of the city center and I had to take taxis to get into town.
 I’d recommend staying in the town center to be within walking distance of the Old Town and major attractions.